DEDICATED TO TEXAS ESTATE PLANNING, PROBATE, WILLS, TRUSTS, & GUARDIANSHIP LAW

 If you are involved in an estate dispute, it is imperative you consult with a probate attorney.
 Your inheritance rights must be protected, and there can be deadlines for filing.
 An estate dispute could involve contesting a Will, contesting a Trust, breach of fiduciary duty, guardianship of the estate, or protecting rights as an heir under Texas Law.

-Ask the Lawyer a Question
+Ask the Lawyers a Question

 Contact the lawyers by completing this brief online form.
 You may ask a quick question, request a free consultation, set up a meeting, or ask the attorney to call you.
 One of the attorneys will get back with you shortly.